Adaptive Text Anonymization: Learning Privacy-Utility Trade-offs via Prompt Optimization: Conclusion

 \section{Conclusion}

-We introduce \textit{adaptive text anonymization} as a paradigm that leverages large language models to learn task-specific privacy-utility trade-offs.
+We introduce \textit{adaptive text anonymization} as a paradigm that leverages large language models to learn task–specific privacy–utility trade-offs.
 We propose a new framework that formulates anonymization as a string discovery problem, extending GEPA with a three-stage optimization pipeline enabling a better exploration of trade-offs and the discovery of multiple Pareto-optimal solutions within a single optimization run.
-Experiments across five benchmarks show that our approach consistently learns effective trade-offs and compares favorably to existing LLM-based anonymization methods.
+Experiments across five datasets show that our approach consistently learns effective trade-offs and compares favorably to existing LLM-based anonymization methods.
 Together, these results highlight the potential of adaptive, model-driven anonymization for robust and flexible privacy preservation across domains.